x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/permanently-delete-a-mailbox-exchange-2013-help.md

    $dbs | foreach {Get-MailboxStatistics -Database $_.DistinguishedName} | where {$_.DisplayName -eq "<DisplayName>"}
    ```

-   If you successfully purged the mailbox, the command won’t return any results.
-If the mailbox wasn’t purged, the command will return information about the mailbox.
+   If you successfully purged the mailbox, the command won't return any results.
+If the mailbox wasn't purged, the command will return information about the mailbox.

 ## Permanently delete a disconnected mailbox